-Just 35% of U.S. high schools offer biotechnology as part of their curricula, and most of the schools that do are located in higher-income districts.1 This limits the potential for students – especially those from low-income schools and communities historically underrepresented in STEM – to gain the exposure, skills and experiences that can eventually lead to well-paid careers in science and medicine.
-In addition, high school science classes often focus on lab-based activities and rarely cover the full product development life cycle, which prevents students from imagining the full breadth of biotechnology careers they might pursue.
+Just 35% of U.S. high schools offer biotech as part of their curricula, and most of the schools that do are located in higher-income districts.1 This limits the potential for students – especially those from low-income schools and communities historically underrepresented in STEM – to gain the exposure, skills and experiences that can eventually lead to well-paid careers in science and medicine.
+In addition, high school science classes often focus on lab-based activities and rarely cover the full product development life cycle, which prevents students from understanding and experiencing the breadth of careers they might pursue across the biotech industry.

 To address these challenges, we’ve invested an additional $10 million to create Futurelab+, an initiative to scale the impact of our successful South San Francisco-based Futurelab science education partnership.
-Futurelab+ aims to reach two million more high schoolers across the Bay Area, California and beyond by 2026 with innovative resources and tools, including:
+Building on our more than $35 million investment in South San Francisco schools since 2015, Futurelab+ aims to reach two million more high schoolers across the SF Bay Area, California and beyond by 2026 with innovative resources and tools, including:

-See how educators are using the Futurelab+ curriculum and associated resources to facilitate important biotechnology lessons in the classroom.
+See how educators are using the Futurelab+ curriculum and associated resources to facilitate important biotech lessons in the classroom, and flip through the slideshow below for photos and perspectives from teachers who have participated in Futurelab+ professional development programs.

 The American Institutes for Research (AIR), in collaboration with BABEC and Ignited, is coordinating third-party curriculum evaluation and support for teachers participating in the Professional Learning Community to provide feedback that reflects the needs and experiences of science educators.